-Places not to be missed in Rome
+Places to visit in Rome Fiumicino

 Rome has an incredibly rich history and culture, with amazing ancient ruins, monuments, museums and other attractions.
 It is one of the most popular tourist areas in all of Europe.
 Rome is not only an ancient city, but a thriving and modern one too.
 It is filled with many lively shops, cafes, bars and restaurants.